Fostering Racial and Ethnic Understanding

 “For the health of our region and its workforce, we cannot ignore these findings,” says Jennifer Leonard, president and CEO of the Community Foundation.
 “We must face the fact that our region — once home to Frederick Douglass and Susan B. Anthony — has systematically failed people based on their skin color or ethnicity.
 As we did with the poverty reports, ACT Rochester and the Community Foundation are urging awareness and action to address these deep disparities.”

-The new report was funded by the Ralph C. Wilson, Jr. Legacy Fund for Smart Strategy at the Community Foundation and the Gannett Foundation.
+The report was funded by the Ralph C. Wilson, Jr. Legacy Fund for Smart Strategy at the Community Foundation and the Gannett Foundation.